 Go off the beaten track hiking around the magical Westfjords in Iceland.
 Charming remoteness, epic trails, hot spring bathing and a fabulous culinary experience.
 A unique way to experience Iceland!

-It isn’t often that one find himself in complete silence but the remoteness of Strandir makes it possible and is such a charming factor in the experience of visiting.
-On one side you’ll have majestic mountains and the other vast ocean views.
-The Westfjords are the oldest part of Iceland, the most shaped by glaciers, ice ages and other natural phenomenon.
-During the Strandir hiking experience you’ll join like-minded travelers to locations known only to a few, soak in hot geothermal pools, enjoy local cuisine and relish breathtaking views like never before all in perfect harmony with untouched nature.
+It isn’t often that one finds himself in complete silence but the remoteness of Strandir makes it possible, this charming factor adds so much to the experience of visiting.
+On one side you’ll have majestic mountains and on the other vast ocean views.
+The Westfjords are the oldest part of Iceland, the most powerfully shaped by glaciers, ice ages, and other natural phenomena.
+You’ll join like-minded travelers exploring locations known only to a few, soak in hot geothermal pools, enjoy local cuisine and relish in the breathtaking views, all in perfect harmony with untouched nature.
 Take a step out of the real world and into heaven!

 Meet on location

 Departs from Overwrite

 - Scenic Drive

 - Remote Locations

 - 2 Nights of Accommodation in a Country Hotel with Breakfast

 - Free WiFi on Board Your Bus